Equilibrium stochastic dynamics of a Brownian particle in inhomogeneous space: derivation of an alternative model: The generalized Langevin dynamics

 Interesting to note that, although the conformations are characterized by local temperatures the average velocity at each conformation is zero because the velocity distribution is everywhere explicitly locally Gaussian with a zero mean.
 In the derivation of the probability distribution in ref.\cite{ari2} the standard procedure of setting the damping and the stochastic part dependent probability current to zero has actually been followed.
+Going by Einstein's definition of diffusivity, the local diffusivity in equilibrium of such a system is $D(x) = (\frac{k_BT\Gamma(x)}{<\Gamma(x)>})(\frac{1}{\Gamma(x)})=\frac{k_BT}{<\Gamma(x)>}$, which is identical to the global diffusivity.
+This is the most important signature of the present alternative theory over the existing ones.
+In the present context, equilibrium is characterised by this diffusivity and that entirely determines the stochastic nature of the problem.
+So, in equilibrium over an inhomogeneous space induced by coordinate dependent damping, it is not the temperature at all conformations which is constant, rather it is the diffusivity which remains constant.
+This observation, if is experimentally proven, can potentially have a much bigger role to play in the interaction of complex molecules involving barrier overcoming processes in equilibrium.

 Following ref.\cite{ari2}, let us have a look at the equipartition of energy and local power balance of the system.
-The local power balance in the presence of a conformation dependent temperature is indispensable in equilibrium because having that there would remain no need for any current to maintain energy conservation globally.
-In other words, the local power balance would ensure a local conservation of energy on average at each conformation in equilibrium.
+The local power balance in the presence of a conformation dependent temperature is indispensable in equilibrium.
+In the presence of the local power balance, there would remain no need for existence of any current to make unbalanced energy to flow between conformations (states) to maintain global energy conservation.
+In other words, the local power balance would ensure a local conservation of energy on noise average at each conformation in equilibrium.